 The East Gallatin runs north of town and eventually meets up with the Gallatin.
 Surrounded mostly by private farmland, access is limited and all fishing is done by wading.
 The East Gallatin is a smaller stream that holds good numbers of rainbows and browns and can be very productive.
 It’s a great alternative to fishing the Gallatin and is within 20 minutes of the Lodge.

 The upper river, although a tailwater, fishes more like a freestone river and has been described as the “50 Mile Riffle.”
-Brown and rainbow trout are the predominant species, and native whitefish and Westslope Cutthroat are also found here.
-Typically, anglers will float and wade fish the Upper Madison, as most areas of the river pass through private property over this stretch.
+Brown and rainbow trout are the predominant species, and native whitefish and Westslope cutthroat are also found here.
+Typically, anglers will float and wade fish the Upper Madison, as most areas of the river pass through the private property over this stretch.
 April through mid-May means stonefly and attractor nymphs, while spring caddis and baetis hatches become more prolific beginning in mid-April.
-Late May the river can occasionally become unfishable due to runoff.
+In late May, the river can occasionally become unfishable due to runoff.

 Mid-June through August, the Madison offers one of the finest angling experiences in the world.
 The Madison’s famous salmon fly hatch begins in early July.
-A variety of hatches occur throughout the summer including numerous mayflies, stoneflies and caddis.
+A variety of hatches occur throughout the summer including numerous mayflies, stoneflies, and caddis.
 Hoppers and various attractor patterns work well through early September.
-Terrestrials, streamer and nymph fishing in September and October often prouces some of the largest fish.
+Terrestrials, streamer, and nymph fishing in September and October often produce some of the largest fish.